vinta/awesome-python/README.md

 * CSV
     * [csvkit](https://github.com/wireservice/csvkit) - Utilities for converting to and working with CSV.
 * Archive
     * [unp](https://github.com/mitsuhiko/unp) - A command line tool that can unpack archives easily.
+* DXF
+    * [ezdxf](https://github.com/mozman/ezdxf) - A Python package to create and modify DXF drawings, independent from the DXF version.

 ## Static Site Generator